Last updated: May 3, 2026

 - You do not usually get two full checks.
 SSA generally pays the higher amount, not both in full.

 - Survivor rules are not spouse rules.
-Many good widow strategies do not exist for a living spouse or living ex.
+Many useful widow strategies do not exist for a living spouse or living ex.

 - The wrong wedding date can cost money.
 Remarrying before 60 can wipe out a survivor option.

-- Old internet advice may be stale.
-Public-pension offsets changed after the Social Security Fairness Act.
+- Old public-pension advice may be stale.
+WEP and GPO rules changed under the Social Security Fairness Act, but not every public worker gets a higher payment.

 Common mistakes to avoid